 Our Journey: Less Retracing than Honoring

-On our first leg of this journey we will do much as Lawson did, leaving Charleston harbor, though in a nice modern canoe.
-I expect we'll leave Charleston in mid-October, though as the date becomes clearer I'll make sure that information gets out.
-For the most recent blog entries about the trek, click here.
-We'll go piecemeal; Lawson didn't have Mini-Mites basketball games to coach and parent-teacher conferences to attend.
+On our first leg of this journey we did much as Lawson did, leaving Charleston harbor, though in a nice modern canoe.
+We left Charleston in mid-October.
+For the most recent blog entries about the trek and now the process of publishing a book and producing things like a poster and a museum exhibit based on Lawsons walk and mine, click here.
+We went piecemeal; Lawson didn't have Mini-Mites basketball games to coach and parent-teacher conferences to attend.
 He lived in his world; we live in ours.

 Exactly where Lawson went remains a subject of considerable debate, given Lawson's occasional slovenliness and common exaggeration (he subtitles his book "A Journal of a Thousand Miles," and it turns out to have been around 550 at most, so exact physical accuracy wasn't his biggest thing -- something of a detriment if you're a surveyor).
-The map at the top of the page represents the best guesses I've been able to put together as I interview people who have spent their lives thinking about Lawson and his journey.
+The map at the top of the page represents the best guesses I was able to put together as I interviewed people who have spent their lives thinking about Lawson and his journey.

-More important, though, this journey is not a slavish retracing of Lawson's specific footsteps.
-Certainly we'll do all we can to make sure we're going the right ways, and comparing then versus now is a vital part of this undertaking.
-More important, though, is that on this journey will try to do exactly as Lawson did: open our eyes to what is out there.
+More important, though, this journey was not a slavish retracing of Lawson's specific footsteps.
+Certainly we did all we could to make sure we're going the right ways, and comparing then versus now is a vital part of this undertaking.
+More important, though, is that on this journey tried to do exactly as Lawson did: open our eyes to what is out there.
 Describe what we see.
-Chronicle our journey -- who and what we encounter, where we go, what we find.
-Lawson went through country new to him, but familiar to those who lived there.
-So will we: so it always is with journeys, and with science, and with observation.
+Chronicle our journey -- who and what we encountered, where we went, what we found.
+Lawson went through country new to him but familiar to those who lived there.
+So did we: so it always is with journeys, and with science, and with observation.
 It will surely change as time goes on.
 Other maps from other sources are below.